v1bh475u/v1bh475u.github.io/content/posts/polymorphism-after-inheritance.md

     Shape(T obj) : shapePtr{ShapeModel<T>{std::move(obj)}} {}
 };
 ```
 The templated constructor here allows the `Shape` class to accept any shape type and create the appropriate `ShapeModel` for it, store it and then just forget about it.
 The user of the `Shape` class does not need to worry about the memory management or the details of the shape type.

-This is our second design pattern - **Bridge Pattern**.
+Structurally, this is our second design pattern - **Bridge Pattern**.
 The Bridge Pattern is a structural design pattern that decouples an abstraction from its implementation so that the two can vary independently.
-In this case, the `Shape` class is the abstraction and the `ShapeConcept` and `ShapeModel` classes are the implementation.
-This allows us to change the implementation without affecting the abstraction.
+In this case, the `Shape` class is the abstraction and the `ShapeConcept` is the implementor interface and `ShapeModel<T>` classes are the concrete implementations.
+This allows abstraction (`Shape`) and implementations (`ShapeModel<T>`) to vary independently.
+New concrete types can be supported without modifying `Shape`, and the changes to `Shape` do not affect the concrete types.

 Notice, we also have friend functions `draw()` and `serialize()` that call the corresponding methods on the `ShapeConcept`.
 This allows us to call these functions on the `Shape` class without exposing the implementation details.